 Once the Basic Info is filled out, you can scroll down to view the Domestic Backup Warehouse section.

-Select the checkbox to Add as Backup Warehouse if you would like this new warehouse you're creating to automatically be added to the Domestic Backup Warehouse list for all of your other warehouses.
+The checkbox to Add as Backup Warehouse will automatically add this new warehouse you're creating to the Domestic Backup Warehouse list for all of your other warehouses.
 If you do not want this, then uncheck this box.

 You can also select and arrange Domestic Backup Warehouses for this warehouse.
 Use the dropdown menu to select all of the other warehouses that you want to be backups for this new one.
 You can rearrange their order once selected by dragging and dropping any row.